PETROENG 2009 - Formation Evaluation, Petrophysics & Rock Properties

 General Course Information

-Course Code PETROENG 2009 Course Formation Evaluation, Petrophysics & Rock Properties Coordinating Unit Australian School of Petroleum Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge PETROENG 1005, PETROENG 1006, PETROENG 2010 Course Description The purpose of this theoretical and practical course is to introduce petrophysical and transport properties of rocks, methods of their determination in lab from cores and in oilfields from wireline logging.
+Course Code PETROENG 2009 Course Formation Evaluation, Petrophysics & Rock Properties Coordinating Unit Australian School of Petroleum Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact up to 5 hours per week Assumed Knowledge PETROENG 1005, PETROENG 1006, PETROENG 2010 Course Description The purpose of this theoretical and practical course is to introduce petrophysical and transport properties of rocks, methods of their determination in lab from cores and in oilfields from wireline logging.

 This course gives abilities to determine main rock properties in lab and practical understanding of the interpretation of wire line tools and techniques, open and cased hole log analysis methods for the determination of lithology, porosity, fluid content and movement, and net pay.
 Both, qualitative (quick look) and quantitative analyses methods are covered.
 Practical examples are used throughout and case histories are used to demonstrate specific aspects.
 Several laboratory works are performed for coring with determination of rock properties.